middle-ages/haag59/CONTRIBUTING.md

 Every workspace project features a `depends.txt` file at its root where its dependencies are declared.
 The configuration files `package.son`, `tsconfig.json`, etc. are all generated from this and some other sources of truth:

-1. Project directory name - will be the project _name_
+1. Project directory name - will be the `package.json` _name_
-2. Project description from README.md - is the project _description_
+2. Project description from README.md - becomes the `package.json` _description_
+3. The workspace root `package.json` is read for git and homepage info

 This is explained in [`verify-project.sh`](scripts/verify-project.sh).
 It is run when one of the truth sources changes in order to regenerate the configuration.